We are sailing on the Sunken Foal,

 Quite so.
 And I understand your confusion.
 I shall reveal my methods in due course.
 But first, a word about death.

 What is death?
-This is a nonsensical question and you should be ashamed for asking it, even though it was me, because death is nothing.
+This is a nonsense question and you should be ashamed for asking it, even though it was me.
+You see, death is nothing.
 It is a state of nothingness.
 And how can nothing be anything?
 Hahaha!
 Fools.
 A more instructive line of inquiry would be to ponder, instead, the nature of life.
 For many have argued - and I am inclined to agree - that death is merely the negation of whatever it is that that is.

 And it is coming for us all, whether by accident or by design.
 Yea, we spend more time dead than we do alive.
 Is life, therefore, not the aberration?
 The error which must be corrected?
 And is death not the stabilising force, the restorer of equilibrium?